 The following description of our capital stock is a summary of the material terms of our amended and restated certificate of incorporation, amended and restated bylaws and the amended and restated proxy agreement.
 Reference is made to the more detailed provisions of, and the descriptions are qualified in their entirety by reference to, these documents, forms of which are filed with the SEC as exhibits to the registration statement of which this prospectus is a part, and applicable law.
-This description gives effect to our amended and restated certificate of incorporation and amended and restated bylaws, which took effect on March 9, 2021.
+This description assumes the effectiveness of our amended and restated certificate of incorporation and amended and restated bylaws, which will take effect prior to this offering.